Parapsychology Degrees — or a degree in Paranormal Studies — can open the door to many ghost hunting opportunities.

 All of my students received certificates of completion upon completing their respective courses.
 (I have never claimed to “license” ghost hunters, and I’ve always been frank about certification and what it means.)

 All of my paid courses were discontinued late in 2008, when the economy faltered.
-Since then, my courses are free.
+Since then, my courses are (and always will be) free.
 As soon as I have a break between books and major research projects, I’ll develop new, free courses.

 I no longer teach in-person classes.
 I had a great time and met wonderful people, but… well, I don’t want to say I’ve retired, but I am dedicating more time to research and writing, and less to public appearances.